2D & 3D VAULT SCAN

 Inventory information & Safety

-The customer is an aluminum plant in Iceland.
+The customer is an aluminium plant in Iceland.
 The material (alumina) they receive to feed the operation must be dispatched well in advance as it is delivered by vessels from distant suppliers around the globe.

-The alumina is received into a large silo from which material is drawn into the operation.
-To maximize production, the silo should be close to empty when a ship arrives so that the maximum sized shipment can be received without halting production.
-To achieve this, precise knowledge of the volume of material in the silos is critical to make the optimal dispatching decisions in a long lead-time environment.
+The alumina is received into a large silo from which it is drawn into operation.To maximise production, it is vital to ensure the silo is close to empty when a ship arrives so that the maximum-sized shipment can be received without halting production.To achieve this, precise knowledge of the volume of material in the silos is critical to make the optimal dispatching decisions in a long lead-time environment.